What is a digital footprint? And how to protect it from hackers

 Use a VPN

 Using a virtual private network, or VPN, can help safeguard your digital footprint.
 This is because VPNs mask your IP address which makes your online actions virtually untraceable.
 This protects your privacy online and can prevent websites from installing cookies that track your internet browsing history.
-Kaspersky Secure Connection enables you to have a secure connection between your device and an internet server that no one can monitor or access the data you are exchanging.
+Kaspersky VPN Secure Connection enables you to have a secure connection between your device and an internet server that no one can monitor or access the data you are exchanging.